Explore the Area around Church House Farm

 Then look closely and you will see butterflies and moths including the hummingbird hawkmoth, dragonflies and at least a dozen species of bumblebees, and insects galore!

-CYCLING AND HORSE RIDING: Bilsdale Riding Centre offers horse riding for everyone.
-The North York Moors is fantastic for cycling with country roads, bridleways, moorand woodland tracks; with cafes and traditional pubs to stop off at as you pass through the villages.
-Close by is the Yorkshire Cycle Hub with cycle shop and cafe.
-The Moors to Sea Cycle Network has 150 miles to explore through the North York Moors.
-Dalby Forest and Guisborough Forest offer graded mountain bike routes.
-Check out North York Moors National Park website.
+CYCLING AND HORSE RIDING: the national park has cycle routes on country roads, bridleways, moor and woodland tracks with cafes and traditional pubs to stop off including the nearby Yorkshire Cycle Hub cafe.
+There is the Moors to Sea Cycle Network and Dalby Forest and Guisborough Forest offering graded mountain bike routes.
+Check out North York Moors National Park website for cycling information.